mas802/openhab-geojson/README.md

 ## Stretch Goals / Ideas

-- supported types und category/tags should be cleaned up
+- supported types und category/tags should be cleaned up, generalized, and extended
+  - Door: show open and cloesd doors
+  - Luminace: light sensors
+  - Motion: motions sensors
+- the selection of actions and data for areas and points should be decoupled
+- show value as a hover label
+- mechanism to show outdated information (e.g. Battery Level might be very old)
 - multiple points per point (force layout?)
 - url parameter more generic
 - generic root node instead of Home (multiple root nodes?)